vectordotdev/vector/website/content/en/highlights/2021-11-16-failed-event-routing.md

   type: new feature
 ---

-# Failed event routing

 We've released a new feature that enables users to route failed events through separate pipelines.

 Previously, when Vector encountered an event that failed a given transformation, the event was either dropped or was forwarded to the next step of the process.

 With this new release, Vector enables events that fail to process down a different pipeline without any manual work-around to catch errors, tag, fanout, or filter.
 In other words, users can now handle failed events in a way the user sees fit, such as routing the failed events to another sink for storage, inspection, and replay.
+For clarification, we've only added support to the `remap` transform thus far, and unit tests do not currently support assertions on failed events.
+That said, more support for failed events is actively under development so keep your eyes peeled for announcements down the line.

 As an example, the `dropped` output can be used if you want to capture events that failed during processing and re-direct the failed events to a separate sink from the data that was processed successfully.
 In a given config below: